timm/ethos/docs/cocomo.md

 # Cocomo
-Predicts:
+This code predicts:

-- Time in months to complete a project (and a month is 152 hours of work and includes all management support tasks associated with the coding).
+1. Time in months to complete a project (and a month is 152 hours of work and includes all management support tasks associated with the coding).
-- The risk associated with the current project decisions.
+2. The risk associated with the current project decisions.

-The [risk model](cocrisk) is calculated from a set of rules that add a "risk value" for every "bad smell" within the current project settings.
+   This [risk model](cocrisk) is calculated from a set of rules that add a "risk value" for every "bad smell" within the current project settings.

-This code extends the standard COCOMO effort model as follows:
-- Many of the internal parameters of COCOMO are not known with any certainty.
-- So this model
-represents all such internals as a range of options.
-- By running this estimated, say, 1000 times, you can get an estimate of the range of possible values.

 The standard COCOMO effort model assumes that:
 -  Effort is exponential on size of code